How Can We Not Know What Causes Endometriosis?

-Then, in 2018, I was diagnosed with endometriosis – a disease which I have since learned from Mathew Leonardi, a gynaecological surgeon at McMaster University, Canada and University of Sydney, Australia, can be "as severe as cancer".
+Then, in 2018, I was diagnosed with endometriosis – a disease which I have since learned from Mathew Leonardi, a gynecological surgeon at McMaster University, Canada and University of Sydney, Australia, can be "as severe as cancer."
 The process of getting to these diagnoses was disheartening and torturous and humiliating.
-I remember so clearly the day it all began: 17th November 2009.
+I remember so clearly the day it all began: November 17, 2009.
 I sat in a Sydney emergency department coiled over myself in pain, wondering what on earth could have happened to me.
-I didn’t realise, then, how many more times I would have to do this before I would have any answers.
+I didn’t realize, then, how many more times I would have to do this before I would have any answers.

 Advertisement

-Endometriosis is a disease of the tissue in the uterus.
-In women and people with female reproductive organs who have the condition, the tissue grows outside the uterus, in all sorts of unsuitable places.
-The tissue – called endometrial cells – can grow on various abdominal organs: the bladder, the bowel, the ovaries, the kidneys.
+Endometriosis is a disease where tissue similar to the lining of the womb starts to grow in other places.
+In people who have the condition, the tissue grows outside the uterus, in all sorts of unsuitable places.
+The tissue — called endometrial cells — can grow on various abdominal organs: the bladder, the bowel, the ovaries, the kidneys.
 It can even grow on the lungs.

-The endometriosis, my surgeon explained, can cause a build-up of damaged tissues that form into masses of fibroids and scar tissue, like tumours, which sit in the body and grow and metastasise.
-The body then starts to attack the damaged tissue, causing what some doctors believe is an inflammatory auto-immune response that can take over the body and cause systemic symptoms including joint aches and body pains, cognitive problems and confusion, headaches and chronic fatigue.
+The endometriosis, my surgeon explained, can cause a build-up of damaged tissues that form into masses of fibroids and scar tissue, like tumors, which sit in the body and grow and metastasize.
+The body then starts to attack the damaged tissue, causing what some doctors believe is an inflammatory auto-immune response that can take over the body and cause systemic symptoms including joint aches and body pains, cognitive problems and confusion, headaches, and chronic fatigue.

 My doctor showed me images of my organs from the surgery.
 It looked like an abandoned battleground: everything torn apart, shredded, bloody.
 Broken.
 He paused and let me process the images.
 He watched my face as it moved from shock to fear to relief.
 "You didn’t make this up," he said.
 "I’m not surprised you’ve been in so much pain."

-Note: Editor's note: This article was amended to include additional treatment options for endometriosis.